rafaxavier/desafio/README.md

 - Comando para acessar a raiz do projeto no docker
  $ sudo docker exec -it desafio-php-fpm-1  bash

-- Após acessar a rais no docker, executar as migrations
+- Após acessar a raiz no docker, executar as migrations
  $ php artisan migrate